sapkotaruz11/EDGE/README.md

 Running the `preprocessor.py` script ensures that your EDGE framework is fully prepared with trained models and set learning problems, providing a  foundation for your evaluation tasks.

+# Important Information
+The results for the explainers changes on each run.
+Also, if you wish to re-train the GNN model, also delete the previous checkpoints for the PGExplainer, as the checkpoints were created based on particular trained models.

 # Example Commands for Using the EDGE Framework